rach7777/monax-may/blockchain-tech.md

 a custom blockchain layer.

-Unlike other blockchain-based platforms, Eris does not incorporate any database management monetisation mechanism of any kind.
-From the user’s perspective, there is absolutely no reason that an Eris-based platform's functionality should be anything but free to use.
+Unlike most (if not all) other blockchain-based platforms, there is absolutely no reason that an Eris-based platform's functionality should be anything but free to use.